Document security, access controls, & DRM.

 The digital age arrived and scanning was directly to images on a computer.
 Now document security got a tad more complicated because, thanks to optical character recognition, you could search documents based on content – albeit slowly at first, but faster as machines got more powerful.

-At the same time electronic documents grew in popularity, with Microsoft Word (Word) becoming the leader in document creation for users, and Adobe Acrobat Portable Document Format (PDF) for creating a consistent form and format of document content.
+At the same time electronic documents grew in popularity, with Microsoft Word (see How to password protect a word document and why it is useless) becoming the leader in document creation for users, and Adobe Acrobat Portable Document Format (PDF) for creating a consistent form and format of document content.
 This was initially for the printing industry, and subsequently for general organizations looking to get document security, this time meaning: can I lock the format, does it print the same whatever device I use, can I detect forgeries?

 Document access controls and DRM

 Then document security stepped into several new leagues.
 The original document security controls were all about computer file access controls.
 But they could be easy to change, usually by just moving them to a different computer.
 And, following the computer network protocol Kerberos, which issued ‘tickets’ to grant users ‘rights’ to exchange information over an untrusted network, the idea grew that there should be some kind of digital document security control.
 Digital Rights Management (DRM) for documents was invented.